If An Electorate Falls In The Forest, Is Their Voice Heard?

 Is an Italian uprising in the cards?
 The bond market certainly doesn't buy into the potential for major disruption, grazie Signore Draghi.

-At some point demographics will start to matter.
+At some point, demographics will start to matter.
 The situation in France is no doubt grave, with youth unemployment at nearly 24 percent.
 But that pales in comparison to Italy where 39 percent of its young workers don't have jobs to go to, day in and day out.
 Older voters determined to keep the establishment intact will begin to die off.
-In their wake will be a growing majority of voters who are increasingly disenfranchised, disaffected and despondent.
+In their wake will be a growing majority of voters who are increasingly disenfranchised, disaffected, and despondent.

 If there's one lesson Europeans can glean from their allies across the Atlantic, it's that bullets can be dodged, but not indefinitely.
 As we are learning the hard way, necessary reforms are challenging to enact.
 Avoidance, though, will only succeed in feeding anger and despair.
 The longer the voices of the desperate go unheard, as just so many silently falling trees in the forest, the more piercing their cries will be in the end.